 Ray Brown's photos let us remember both the merchant seamen, and the Navy seamen, that the British sacrificed in the effort to defeat powerful Axis nations in the second World War.

-Let me close these contributions with words I used in an e-mail to Christine Smith.
+Let me (your narrator here, Frank Diley Jr.) close these revelatory contributions to WWII history with words I used in an e-mail to Christine Smith.
 "The Toward did magnificent work in the most desperate time for the ASW effort during the neutrality patrol days of World War 2.
 I certainly admire the sacrifice made by each and every crewman aboard those vessels.
-Their work really paid off and they performed under the most trying conditions of habitability, many on outdated ships, in the absolute thick of the U-boat menace." /Frank Dailey/
+Their work really paid off and they performed under the most trying conditions of habitability, many on outdated ships, in the absolute thick of the U-boat menace."